davisjam/davisjam.github.io/_pages/research.md

 2. Our **data-driven** approach grounds our work in real-world computing systems, ensuring that our findings and proposals impact the quality of computing systems in the here-and-now, not in the what-might-be.
 3. Our **readiness to re-imagine** enables us to propose, design, and implement new paradigms.

 In order to improve the quality of *existing* computing systems, we take a scientific engineering approach.
-We empirically study engineering practices in order to drive the development of tools and systems that reflect practitioners’ needs and address their misconceptions.
+We empirically study engineering failures in order to drive the development of tools and systems that reflect practitioners’ needs and address their misconceptions.
 We blend techniques from software engineering, systems, and security in order to understand, measure, and ameliorate the issues that computing practitioners face.
 We apply methodologies appropriate to the task at hand: static and dynamic program analysis, pattern recognition and machine learning, algorithm development, and plenty of system building and hacking.

 In order to improve the quality of *future* computing systems, we are interested in: